OursBlanc42/carpooling-app/README.md

 - Insufficient unit and integration testing
 - Over-reliance on AI for frontend development, leading to a "black box" scenario
-- Challenging collaboration with the teammate due to differences in working methods and time management

 ### Areas for Improvement